Preventing Sexual Misconduct on Campus

 From fall 2017 to fall 2022, 3,488 individuals have received this additional in-person education.

 Upstanding Bystander Intervention Training

-Since fall 2017, 14,454 individuals, mostly students, have participated in Upstanding.
+From fall 2017 to fall 2022, 14,567 individuals, mostly students, have participated in an Upstanding training.

 An Upstanding social norms campaign was released in spring 2019 using data from USU’s 2017 sexual misconduct survey and the student online sexual misconduct prevention course surveys.
 It was distributed on USU social media accounts, bus posters, digital signs, and dining area napkin holders.
 The campaign was intended to address student misperceptions about their peers’ bystander intervention behaviors, particularly related to incidents of sexual and intimate partner violence, and encourage them to act when they find themselves in similar situations.

 USU’s social norms campaign focused on behaviors that are often viewed as normal or acceptable, like intolerant language use or tracking behaviors within intimate relationships, as a way to help students think critically about all situations where they should address problematic behavior.